top of page

 Collaboration across the university

-The role also involves working with different teams and departments across the university on initiatives, events, and projects that involve students.
+The role also involves working with different teams and teams across the university on initiatives, events, and projects that involve students.
 This includes collaborating with colleagues across the institution to coordinate activities, support student engagement, and contribute the student perspective to university initiatives.

 Student Union President Reports